-As has become my habit during presidential election years, I will start running a series about the Electoral College: What myths persist about the system and what is the reality?
-Please stay tuned for Myth #2 next Sunday as well.
+As has become my habit during presidential election years, I will post a series about the Electoral College: What myths persist about the system and what is the reality?
+Please stay tuned for Myth #2 in a few days.

 Myth: Most states are ignored by presidential campaigns because of the Electoral College.
 Only swing states matter.
 A direct election system would fix this.